jsseidel/ExampleMkTechDocs/templates.md

 ## Python (Jinja2) templates

 Using python templates is a little different.
 For these, you need to create 2 files.
 First, you create a `*.pyt` file.
-Here's what a Jinja2 python file looks like:
+Here's what a Jinja2 python template looks like:

 ```python
 # My Jinja2 template